rupertgermann/tower-defence/memory-bank/techContext.md

 - Creates placeholder assets during development
 - Ensures consistent sizing and formatting
 - Generates variations of base assets

+## Game Configuration

+### Global Settings
+The game uses a global configuration object (`GAME_SETTINGS`) that defines:
+- Tower types and properties
+- Enemy types and properties
+- Wave configurations
+- Player starting stats

+This centralized configuration makes it easy to balance and tune the game.

+## Error Handling

+### Custom Destroy Methods
+To handle Phaser's automatic destruction of object properties:
+- Custom destroy methods are implemented in entity classes
+- References to plain objects are nullified before calling parent destroy
+- Local variables are used to store references needed in callbacks

+### Event-Based Error Recovery
+The game uses events to handle and recover from errors:
+- Critical errors are broadcast as events
+- Error handlers can respond appropriately
+- The game can continue running even if some components fail

 ## Performance Considerations